Implications of Distance over Redistricting Maps: Central and Outlier Maps: Related Work

 \section{Related Work}

 Less than a decade ago, several early works ushered in the current era of Markov Chain Monte Carlo (MCMC) sampling techniques for gerrymandering detection~\cite{mattingly2014redistricting,wu2015impartial,fifield2015new}.
 Followup work has both refined these techniques and further analyzed their ability to approximate the target distribution.
 Authors of these works have been involved in court cases in Pennsylvania~\cite{Chikina2017} and North Carolina~\cite{herschlag2020quantifying} with sampling approaches being used to demonstrate that existing maps were outliers as evidence of partisan gerrymandering.
 One of the most recent works in this area introduces the $\recom$ tool~\cite{deford2019recombination} which was used by the Wisconsin People’s Maps Commission and the Michigan Independent Citizens Redistricting Commission in the current redistricting cycle following the 2020 U.S. census~\cite{TuftsRedistricting2021}.
-Overall, these techniques have primarily been used to analyze and sometimes reject existing maps rather than draw new maps.
-However, we may think of them as at least narrowing the search space of maps drawn by legislatures.
-Along these lines, it has been shown that even the regulation of gerrymandering via outlier detection is subject to strategic manipulation~\cite{brubach2020meddling}.
+More recently, the works of \cite{lin2022auditing,ko2022all} have made an interesting extension of the previous methods by identifying the voting blocks unfairly impacted in a gerrymandered map.
+Generally, these techniques have primarily been used to analyze and sometimes reject existing maps rather than draw new maps.
+However, we may view them as narrowing the search space of maps that can be drawn.
+Furthermore, it has been shown that even the regulation of gerrymandering via outlier detection is subject to strategic manipulation~\cite{brubach2020meddling}.